 AOC is consistency among the top 10 best-selling PC monitors globally!
 But, they do come with a few challenges.
 One such challenge reported by many users working from home is encountering the ‘no signal’ message.

 AOC Monitor No Signal

-Step 2: Adjust The Monitor Input Setting
+Step 2: Match Monitor Input To Display Cable

 The Source/ Input button will be located on the right-hand side of your monitor.
 It will either be on the backside of the display or towards the bottom.